Oscar8401/SchoolForum/README.md

 # SchoolForum:

-This is a simple example for a hypothetical school.
+This is a simple example for a hypothetical school forum.